Professional liability insurance for consultants

 - Failure to prevent a data breach

 - Loss of data, improper procedures, or negligent handling of data

 What does professional liability insurance cover?

-Professional liability coverage pays for your legal defense, including the cost of settlements, court judgments, and other expenses outlined in your policy.
-The policy doesn’t cover overtime or extra expenses you accrue fixing the problem for the client.
+Professional liability insurance covers your legal defense, including the cost of settlements, court judgments, and other expenses outlined in your policy.
+The policy doesn’t pay for overtime or extra expenses you accrue fixing the problem for the client.

 E&O insurance also doesn’t cover the cost of lawsuits that involve criminal offenses, like theft of client property.
 For these types of situations, you may want to create a contract that outlines procedures for conflict resolution and clearly states your and your client’s rights.

 Professional liability vs. general liability insurance

 While professional liability insurance covers work mistakes, general liability insurance covers common accidents involving clients and customers.